YAOMVP/Software-testing/README.md

 ##:100:build and release?

 If the developer delivers you a file or a program so that you can test it, this is called a build, this can be an Android application or an IOS version or a link to a website.
 So this build is expected to have defects.
-My goal is to find those defects for the developer to solve them, once the applicationbecomes stable and ready for the end user.
+My goal is to find those defects for the developer to solve them, once the application becomes stable and ready for the end user.
 It's released in the market so the build is not released to the market.

-Aat the beginning we have a build, this build is going through many testing cycles.
+At the beginning we have a build, this build is going through many testing cycles.
 After it is approved, we call it release and we release it to the end user.
 So anything that is released to the end user is called a release.
 The release can also include defects.
 But those defects are not critical of the application can still be used while they are present.

 ==if it is released to the testing team, this is called a build.==